tonqa/JustType/README.md

 JustType **adds own gestures** to the keyboard, which do not interfere with the default keyboard.
 It allows to **smart jump** between words of texts by swiping left and right on the keyboard.
 It adds **highlighting** and **suggestions** for currently selected words to iOS default text inputs.
 It does that by using the **default iOS syntax checker**.
 Meanwhile, the default text elements work like they always did.

-### An information to the AppStore reviewer

-The app named **JustType Demo** was submitted to AppStore on February, 7th.
-In order to emphasize the importance of this event, this information here was added.
-We encourage the AppStore Reviewer to support this project.
-This would be the a good step to [open up the iOS platform for developers](http://www.engadget.com/2013/05/28/tim-cook-apple-will-open-up-our-apis-more/).

 ### Reasoning

 Recently, there has been quite a lot **buzz around keyboards** for iOS.
 We liked the [Fleksy keyboard](http://fleksy.com/) as well as [some other prototypes](http://www.youtube.com/watch?v=RGQTaHGQ04Q) a lot and also we are fans of the [Swype keyboard](http://www.swype.com/), which can be easily installed on every Android smartphone on the market.
 The [SwiftKey](http://www.swiftkey.net/en/) app brought intelligent predictions to the iOS device recently and [HipJot](http://jormy.com/hipjot/) also had a quite compelling user interface, but required a high learning curve.